Los 40 USA

 Will the Fed cut interest rates in September?
 This is what the experts say

-A poll conducted by Reuters among economists indicates a majority believes the Fed will cut rates at each of the remaining three meetings of the year, with a third predicting only two cuts in 2024.
+A poll conducted by Reuters among economists indicates a majority believes the Fed will cut rates at each of the remaining three meetings of the year, with only a third still predicting just two cuts in 2024.

 Rules